purijatin/njexl_wiki/01-Language-Features.md

 You see, due to design of Java - the maximum size of any container is MAX_INT.

 ## Literals
-These are the data values. .
+These are the data values.
+Generally String and Integers and Floating point numbers.

 ### Numbers